 Spiritual and Education Resources for Vocational Exploration (SERVE) Program

-A guide for faculty, staff, and students to connect theological reflection and vocation.
+Resources for faculty, staff, and students for Christian theological reflection associated with exploring and discerning vocation.

 SERVE Grants are awarded each spring to support faculty and staff exploration of the theological aspects and implications of Christian vocation.
 More»